ckeditor/ckeditor4/tests/plugins/inlinetoolbar/manual/skinpath.md

 ## Note

 There might be one error logged regarding balloon panel, which should be fixed by [#1221](https://github.com/ckeditor/ckeditor-dev/issues/1221).
-It's the same issue but it's originating from **balloonpanel** plugin, not inlinetoolbar.
+It's the same issue but it's originating from **balloonpanel** plugin, not balloontoolbar.